Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 When the compiler can't find `.Companion.of`, it always falls back to `List.Companion.of`.
 If later it turns out that `List` can't be subtype of the expected type, the compiler reports type mismatch as usual.
-The fallback rule also affects CLET and CLT during [overload resolution stage](#overload-resolution-and-type-inference).
+The fallback rule also affects CLET and CLT during [the overload resolution stage](#overload-resolution-and-type-inference).

 Examples:
 ```kotlin